A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 They have a different view on a number of statistical issues:

-• Probability.
+- Probability.
 Frequentist probability defines the relative frequency with which an event occurs (e.g., a 95% confidence level means that if you repeat the experiment many times, you expect the same result in 95% of cases).
-Bayesian probability measures the strength of your belief regarding the true situation, aligning more closely with the usual definition of probability.
+Bayesian probability measures the strength of your belief about the true state of affairs, aligning more closely with the usual definition of probability.

 Is one reasoning better than the other?